Residual Multi-Fidelity Neural Network Computing: Error and complexity in RMFNN

 The higher efficiency of the RMFNN method, compared to the above alternative approaches, relies on the following two conditions:

 Clearly, these two conditions imply that $W_{RMFNN} \ll W_{HFNN} < W_{HFM}$.
 We address each of these conditions in the two observations below.

-{\it Observation 1}: As motivated in Section~\ref{sec:rmf}, and supported with theoretical results in Section~\ref{sec:RMFNN_rationale}, the small norm of $F$ enables its accurate approximation by the network $ResNN$ with far less complexity than the deep network $DNN$ that approximates $Q_{HF}$.
-This implies that the number $N_I$ of expensive high-fidelity data needed to train $ResNN$ may be far smaller than the total number $N$ of data needed to train $DNN$, that is $N_I \ll N$.
+{\it Observation 1}: When $||F||_{L^{\infty}}\ll ||Q_{HF}||_{L^{\infty}}$, Theorem~\ref{thm:main_approximation_error_result} guarantees the existence of networks $ResNN$, approximating $F$, and $DNN$, approximating $Q_{HF}$ where for a given tolerance, the complexity of $ResNN$ is considerably less than the complexity of $DNN$.
+Given this, we hypothesize that the number $N_I$ of expensive high-fidelity data needed to train $ResNN$ may be far smaller than the total number $N$ of data needed to train $DNN$, that is $N_I \ll N$.
 Moreover, in many scientific problems, we often need a very large number ($N_{\bm{\theta}} \gg 1$) of high-fidelity samples, implying $N < N_{\bm{\theta}}$.
-For example, when using Monte Carlo sampling to evaluate the statistical moments of random quantities, we require $N_{\bm{\theta}} = {\mathcal O}(\varepsilon_{ {\text{TOL}}}^{-2})$, since the statistical error in Monte Carlo sampling is known to be proportional to $N_{\bm{\theta}}^{-1/2}$ \cite{MC}.
-In such cases, the inequality $N < N_{\theta}$ holds provided $N = {\mathcal O}(\varepsilon_{ {\text{TOL}}}^{-p})$, with $p<2$.
-We note that there is currently no rigorous results that relate the number and distribution of input training data to the accuracy of neural networks.
-However, we have observed through numerical experiments that for the type and size of networks that we have studied, the number of data needed to train a network to achieve accuracy within $\varepsilon_{ {\text{TOL}}}$ indeed grows with a rate milder than ${\mathcal O} (\varepsilon_{ {\text{TOL}}}^{-2})$.
+For example, when using Monte Carlo sampling to evaluate the statistical moments of random quantities, we require $N_{\bm{\theta}} = {\mathcal O}(\varepsilon_{TOL}^{-2})$, since the statistical error in Monte Carlo sampling is known to be proportional to $N_{\bm{\theta}}^{-1/2}$ \cite{MC}.
+In such cases, the inequality $N < N_{\theta}$ holds provided $N = {\mathcal O}(\varepsilon_{TOL}^{-p})$, with $p<2$.
+We note that there are currently no rigorous results that relate the number and distribution of input training data to the accuracy of deep neural networks.
+However, we have observed through numerical experiments that for the type and size of networks that we have studied, the number of data needed to train a network to achieve accuracy within $\varepsilon_{TOL}$ indeed grows with a rate milder than ${\mathcal O} (\varepsilon_{TOL}^{-2})$.